findsah/Faq-chatbot/readme.md

 2. python main.py runserver

-3. you can use the command line interface the chatbot.
+3. you can use the command line interface to test the chatbot.